Hawthorn Football Club

-Club history
+History

 Origins

 The official club history books and many supporters strongly believe that the club's origins date back to its founding in 1873 at a meeting at the Hawthorne Hotel.
-Although a Hawthorn Football Club did indeed form at this time—and the region has since continuously been represented by a football team—it was not the Hawthorn which competes at AFL level today.
-It is likely that today's club is actually the third club to carry the name 'Hawthorn Football Club'.
-In The Daily Telegraph of 12 May 1883 it is stated that "The Hawthorn Club having disbanded, all engagements for the ensuing season have been cancelled."
+Although a Hawthorn Football Club did indeed form at this time — and the region has since continuously been represented by a football team — it was not the Hawthorn which competes at AFL level today.
+It is likely that today's club is actually the third club to carry the name "Hawthorn Football Club".
+On 12 May 1883, The Age reported that "the Hawthorn club has disbanded and all engagements for the ensuing season are therefore cancelled".

 In 1889, the Riversdale Football Club (formed in 1880) is reported to have changed its name to the Hawthorn Football Club.
 This club also ceased in 1890.
 No Hawthorn club existed from 1890 to 1892.
-A new representative club, called the 'Hawthorn Football Club', was formed in 1893.
-It competed in the Victorian Junior Football Association (MJFA) until 1898.
+A new representative club, also called the "Hawthorn Football Club", was formed in 1893.
+It competed in the Victorian Junior Football Association (VJFA) until 1898.
 Without a ground to play on, however, the club was disbanded in 1899.

 Modern club founded

-In March 1902, Alf Kosky formed a club from the various district clubs under the banner of Hawthorn Football Club to compete in the Metropolitan Junior Football Association.
-The club merged with Boroondara (late Waterloo) in 1905 and adopted Boroondara's colours of a black guernsey with a red sash but retained the name of Hawthorn.
-In 1906 Hawthorn merged with successful junior club the Hawthorn Rovers to form the Hawthorn City Football Club as a result of Glenferrie Oval opening.
-The club opted to change the gold guernsey with a blue V of the Hawthorn Rovers.
-The council then applied to the Victorian Football Association (VFA) for inclusion which was granted in 1914 when Hawthorn replaced the disbanded Melbourne City club.
+In April 1902, Alf Kosky formed a club from the various district clubs under the banner of Hawthorn Football Club to compete in the Metropolitan Junior Football Association (MJFA).
+Hawthorn's first win was in round 4, 1902, with an 18-point victory over Celtic.
+The club finished sixth on the ladder at the end of the 1902 season with six wins from its 16 games.
+On 30 April 1905, prior to the start of that year's MJFA season, Hawthorn merged with the Boroondara Football Club and adopted Boroondara's colours of a black guernsey with a red sash, but retained the "Hawthorn" name.

+Hawthorn changed its official name to the Hawthorn City Football Club in 1906 as a result of Glenferrie Oval opening, although the club continued to be known simply as Hawthorn.
+In 1912, the club merged with the Hawthorn Rovers, a successful junior club, changing to a gold guernsey with a blue "V" of the Rovers, and again renaming officially to "Hawthorn City".
+The council then applied to the Victorian Football Association (VFA) for inclusion, which was granted in 1914 when Hawthorn replaced the disbanded Melbourne City Football Club.